shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**82. Motivation â€• The goal of neural style transfer is to generate an image G based on a given content C and a given style S.**
+**82. Motivation ― The goal of neural style transfer is to generate an image G based on a given content C and a given style S.**

 &#10230;